2012 Olympics one minute of silence campaign: Support

 Support for the one minute of silence campaign for the London 2012 Olympics emerged from across the globe.
 Calls for a minute of silence also came from various parliaments and government officials.
 In addition, over 100,000 people signed a petition in support of one minute of silence.

 Australia

-Prime Minister Julia Gillard, Deputy Prime Minister Wayne Swan, Foreign Minister Bob Carr, opposition leader Tony Abbott, New South Wales Premier Barry O'Farrell, Victorian Premier Ted Baillieu, and federal lawmakers Michael Danby and Josh Frydenberg signed a letter urging the International Olympics Committee to hold one minute of silence.
+Prime Minister Julia Gillard, Deputy Prime Minister Wayne Swan, Foreign Minister Bob Carr, opposition leader Tony Abbott, New South Wales Premier Barry O'Farrell, Victorian Premier Ted Baillieu, and federal lawmakers Michael Danby and Josh Frydenberg signed a letter urging the International Olympic Committee to hold one minute of silence.
 The letter said, "Silence is a fitting tribute for the athletes who lost their lives on the Olympic stage.
 Silence contains no statements, assumptions or beliefs and requires no understanding of language to interpret."

 Australian lawmakers unanimously supported a motion that supported a minute of silence during the opening ceremony of the London Olympics.
 Prime Minister Julia Gillard and opposition leader Tony Abbot voted for the motion as well.
 The motion said that the impact of 1972 Munich Massacre "has been seared on world consciousness" and urged the International Olympic Committee to commemorate the 40th anniversary.